US arranges flights to bring Americans out of Lebanon as others seek escape

 Other countries, from Greece to the United Kingdom, Japan and Colombia, have arranged flights or sent military planes to ferry out their citizens.

+The only seats Hutcherson's family could find on commercial carriers were for flights weeks away and for thousands of dollars, she said.
+Ultimately, Hutcherson and her young children joined crowds heading to Lebanon's Mediterranean marinas, finding spots on pleasure boats turned evacuation ships for the nine-hour ride to Cyprus.

+Her husband was able to find a single seat out on a plane days later to join them.

-A U.S. family was mourning Kamel Ahmad Jawad, a resident of metro Detroit’s Dearborn area, who was killed in southern Lebanon on Tuesday after they say he stayed to help civilians too old, infirm or poor to flee.
+Another American family was mourning Kamel Ahmad Jawad, a resident of metro Detroit’s Dearborn area, who was killed in southern Lebanon on Tuesday.
+Family members said he stayed to help civilians too old, infirm or poor to flee.

 He had been on the phone with his daughter Tuesday when the impact of a strike knocked him off his feet, his daughter, Nadine Kamel Jawad, said in a statement.